 What are the Symptoms for Androgenic Alopecia?

-A healthy person sheds a certain amount of hair every day.
-In men, about 50-70 strands per day are believed to be normal.
-Whereas, in women, about 80-100 strands per day is considered normal.
+On average, a person sheds approximately 80-100 strands every day which is considered normal shedding.
 However, if you are noticing that your hairline is receding, meaning your forehead is larger than before.
 Or notice hair thinning which is making your scalp more visible; it means you are experiencing pattern hair loss.

 - Symptoms In Men

 Men can refer to the Norwood scale (above) to understand what their hair fall stage is.
 Because treatment and recovery of androgenic alopecia depend upon the stage and your age.
 Therefore, at Traya we guarantee results only for those between the stage of 1-4.